A glossary is included at the end of each book in the Robin Hood Trilogy.

 A horse used for everyday riding.
 These smaller horses were often ridden by women.

 Animal skin that has been processed to use as a writing surface.
 It was typically sheepskin, and it was also used to cover windows before the widespread use of glass.
+It was reserved for important or official documents.
+Less expensive forms of paper were also available.
+See: paper.

 In heraldry, a beast walking, with the right foreleg raised.